Last updated: Monday 14th September 2020

 - We will use a video-conferencing service to provide the link.
 We are recommending ‘Zoom’, a service which is used by a lot of therapists, because it doesn’t require you to create an account – we send you a link to a secure and private ‘meeting’ and you can join us online.
 Zoom communications are established using 256-bit TLS encryption and all shared content is encrypted.

 - Your therapist will use their own computer in their own home.
 We ask therapists to ensure that their computers are encrypted and free from viruses, and that they are able to call you from a private room where your meeting cannot be overheard.
+If this is not possible, we will provide an alternative venue for them to use for your session.

 - You might also be in your own home, and will need to think about whether it’s possible for you to have as much privacy as you need for your appointment.